 Tesla CEO Elon Musk has invited the United Auto Workers (UAW) to hold a union vote at the Tesla factory, stating that Tesla “will do nothing to stop” the voting process.

-According to the auto-tech website Electrek, it is the latest in a years-long saga between the UAW and Tesla, in which Tesla has been found to violate labor laws in unfairly cracking down on the union organization.
+According to the auto-tech website Electrek, it is the latest in a years-long saga between the UAW and Tesla.
+Tesla has been found to violate labor laws in unfairly cracking down on the union organization.

 Tesla’s workforce is non-union, unlike the “Big Three” American automakers — GM, Ford, and Chrysler (now part of Stellantis).
 But Tesla’s main plant in Fremont, California, was previously the “NUMMI” plant, a joint venture between GM and Toyota, which used UAW union labor.